Five Things You Need to Know About Medicare!

-TIP NUMBER 1 – When, Where, Why to Sign Up for Medicare Parts “A” & “B”
+TIP CARD #1 – When, Where, Why to Sign Up for Medicare Parts “A” & “B”

 There are plenty of information resources available for the “turning 65” population.
 Probably the two best sources of information on Medicare include the www.medicare.gov website and the “Medicare & You” handbook which is mailed to you each year.

 MEDICARE.GOV & THE “MEDICARE & YOU” HANDBOOK

 Over the next few weeks, you will find me referencing www.medicare.gov which is the web-based version of the “Medicare & You” handbook and the government’s own Medicare website.
 This is the best source of information on Medicare because it is ALWAYS the most up-to-date.
 It’s live information.

-“Medicare & You” is the paper version you will receive each year as a notification as to how Medicare works and it’s changes.
-It’s roughly 140 pages and I am pretty sure no one ever reads the thing.
+The “Medicare & You” Handbook is the paper version you will receive each year as a notification as to how Medicare works and it’s changes.
+It’s roughly 140 pages.
+I am not sure how many people reads the thing.
 It’s just too much information.
 This is partially why I created this program.
 I know what you need to know and I can teach you what you need to know whenever you give me the ring!

-As I discuss each item, I will include www.medicare.gov links to the discussed material below, and page numbers (eg. “PG 122”) on where you can find the information in the “Medicare & You” handbook.
+As I discuss each item, I will include www.medicare.gov links to the discussed material below, and page numbers (eg. “Pg 122”) on where you can find the information in the 2018 “Medicare & You” handbook.

 Save these four cards for a special gift when we meet later on.
 At any point, if you feel like you need help, please feel to call me at 859.654.0120 extension 1000.

 WHEN TO ENROLL IN MEDICARE PARTS “A” & “B” – (Pg 21-28)